 A while back I shared something called the Second Chance Game.
-The basic idea is that a player who makes an error is immediately given an opportunity to correct their mistake.
+The basic idea is that a player who makes an error immediately gets an opportunity to correct their mistake.
 For example, a hitter spikes a ball into the net.
-The coach immediately makes them hit another ball, and potentially another, and another until they have a good swing.
-It is worth noting that doing this sort of error correction need not be confined to one certain type of game.
+The coach immediately makes them repeat the attack until they make a good swing.
+Note, though, that you need not confine this sort of error correction to one certain type of game.
 It can happen at any time, in any game or drill.

-During my time with the professional teams in Germany, I saw many examples of the coaches using this kind of second chance approach.
+I saw many examples this approach in my 2014 visit to pro teams in Germany.
 They did it in passing drills.
 They did it in defense drills.
-They did it when working on movement.
-They did it for setting.
-The point was to not accept the bad repetition – especially if it was driven by poor technique, bad decision-making, etc. – and reinforce the desired execution.
+It came when working on movement.
+It came when working on setting.
+The point was to not accept the bad repetition – especially if it was because of poor technique, bad decision-making, etc. – and reinforce the desired execution.

 In fact, second chance is often best used in drills because it’s easier to have a do-over in those situations than in game-play.
-Second chance when having your team play tends to create a continuous play situation.
-This can be useful at times, but if you’re looking to have something with a more discrete stop-start process (like with rallies begun by a serve), then second chance from an individual player perspective is probably not the best choice.
+Second chance when your team plays tends to create a continuous rally situations.
+This can be useful at times (such as when you want some conditioning).
+If you want to have something with a more discrete stop-start process (like with rallies begun by a serve), though, then second chance from an individual player perspective is probably not the best choice.
 You could, however, do it from a broader team perspective by repeating the play from the start or from some key juncture.

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.